JAE-S/Bamazon/README.md

 ---
 # Welcome to bamazon

 'bamazon' is a CLI inventory management app that was created with Node.JS and MySQL.
-The theme for this app was inspired by 1970's wacky pack trading cards that goofed on modern advertisements.
+The theme for this app was inspired by 1970's Wacky Packages trading cards featuring parodies of consumer products.

 ![bamazon Products](assets/bamazon_products.svg)